zd3nik/SubSim/README.md

              |  within sonar range.
              |  The range of the sonar ping is determined by the amount of charge it has when it
              |  is activated.
+             |
+             |  Pings are loud!
+Your enemies will know when you activate them, but they do not
+             |  know the source location of pings.
     -----------------------------------------------------------------------------------------------
     Fire     |  Fires a single torpedo to specified coordinates.
 The torpedo will detonate when
              |  it reaches the specified coordinates.